Visit our Train Depot

-The Friends meet on the second Monday at 6:00 p.m.
+The Friends meet on the second Monday at 5:30 p.m.
 In good weather, meetings are held at the Ridgeway Depot.
 During the heating season, meetings are held at the Friends of Blue Mounds State Park Shelter.
-On occasion cookouts are held art the depot before the business meeting.
-On April 10, 2017 the meeting will be held at the Depot, weather permitting and those who can will come at 4:00 to do a spring cleaning.
+On occasion cookouts are held at the depot before the business meeting.
+On the first meeting of the season (April or May) when it is warm enough to begin meeting at the Depot, those who can will come at 4:00 to do a spring cleaning.
 We will also enjoy a potluck meal after cleaning.

 Meetings are open to the public.
 If you have questions, call 437-7393 ext 2 and leave your number for a call back.